Swarup-Security/DVPATS/README.md

 **DVPATS - Damn Vulnerable Product and Technical Specifications**

+Have you ever found yourself questioning whether your AI-based threat modeling and design review tools are truly uncovering all the threats?
+Have you ever wanted a way to validate their effectiveness with real-world-like, documentation-driven inputs?
+If yes — you're in the right place.

 **DVPATS** is an intentionally crafted set of insecure product and technical documentation designed for educational purposes.
 It simulates real-world product manuals, architecture diagrams, API specs, and technical overviews—all laced with embedded design flaws, insecure assumptions, and potential misconfigurations.